 Can I bring my family?

 It is not uncommon for families to visit but more so during the summer course.
 You will not have much time after class during the week.
 The middle weekend you will be available after 2PM.
-Sunday is a non working day with the option for a Gettysburg tour in April and July.
-Family members may NOT travel on the government bus to Gettysburg, but they are welcome to drive on their own.
-If you are bringing your family, you may opt for alternative lodging to accomodate more people.
-For alternative lodging options (i.e. 1 or 2 bedroom apartment), you may contact Kathy Policaro at Churchill Living at 202-870-3017 or KathyP@churchillliving.com Churchill offers fully furnished 1-bedroom apartments on the metro line at per diem rates if you pay with your government travel card.
+Sunday is a non-working day with the option for a Gettysburg tour in April and July.
+Family members may NOT travel on the government bus to Gettysburg, but they are welcome to drive on their own vehicles.
+If you are bringing your family, you may opt for alternative lodging to accommodate more people.
+For alternative lodging options (i.e., 1- or 2-bedroom apartment), you may contact Kathy Policaro at Churchill Living at 202-870-3017 or KathyP@churchillliving.com Churchill offers fully furnished 1-bedroom apartments on the metro line at per diem rates if you pay with your government travel card.
 Please tell Kathy you are with the NDU RCNSC when booking.
 Complimentary parking is available upon request.
 If you stay with Churchill, you are responsible for your own travel (metro or POV) to get to NDU.
 The apartments are not within walking distance of NDU.
 In most cases, Churchill can arrange for a 1 or 2 bedroom fully furnished apartment (complete with laundry and kitchen) on the metro line to NDU.
 Apartments are available dependent on availability, and need to be charged on military travel card for per diem rate.

 What is the average day like?

 The days are long with additional required reading at night.
 The average day is two briefings in the morning followed by a seminar session.
 Lunch is followed by two more briefings and an afternoon seminar session.